thojmr/KK_VREnhancement/README.md

 ## How to download
-(Coming soon) You can grab the latest plugin release [here](https://github.com/thojmr/KK_VREnhancement/releases), or build it yourself.
+You can grab the first plugin release [here](https://github.com/thojmr/KK_VREnhancement/releases), or build it yourself.
 Explained further below.

 ## How to install
 Almost all plugins are installed in the same way.
 If there are any extra steps needed they will be added to the plugin descriptions below.